thilinarmtb/NekBench/README.md

 │                   └── eddy_uv
 └── scaling.sh
 ```
-Under the `runs` directory, there will be a directory named after your `case`.
-In the case of
+Under the `benchmarks` directory, there will be a directory named after
-a ping-pong test, a built-in case called `pngpng` will be created.
+your tag.
+In the case of a ping-pong test, a built-in case called `pngpng` will be created.
 Under the `case` directory,
 a separate directory will be created for each value in `test` list.
 Since we only specified
 `scaling` in the test list, we only see one directory here (May be creating a separate directory
 for each test is not necessary, we will figure that out when we start using this for real